nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ### Current limitations

 1. The current metadata API is only fully supported for native holoscan Operators and is not currently supported by operators that wrap a GXF codelet (i.e. inheriting from {cpp:class}`~holoscan::GXFOperator` or created via {cpp:class}`~holoscan::ops::GXFCodeletOp`).
 Aside from `GXFCodeletOp`, the built-in operators provided under the `holoscan::ops` namespace are all native operators, so the feature will work with these.
 Currently none of these built-in opereators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as `app->is_metadata_enabled(true)` was set to enable the metadata feature).

+## CUDA Stream Handling APIs

+Please see the dedicated {ref}`Holoscan CUDA stream handling<holoscan-cuda-stream-handling>` page for details on how Holoscan applications using non-default CUDA streams can be written.